 - WP Rocket– This plugin will help best optimize your site for speed and function.
 It has a low annual cost, but still, it’s a cost I wasn’t expecting.

 - Social Pug– I love this plugin.
-What it does is, it lets you put in a pin description for any photo on your site.
+What it does is it lets you put in a pin description for any photo on your site.
 This was if someone pins an image from your site, it goes into Pinterest fully loaded for success.
-Also a meager annual cost, I would highly recommend it!
+Also, with a meager annual cost, I would highly recommend it!

 Email Services & Forms